charlesphu/slugschedule/README.md

 # Slug Scheduler

-An intelligent class scheduling assistant for UC Santa Cruz students that helps create the perfect schedule in minutes.
+A smart scheduling assistant for UC Santa Cruz students that creates recommended class schedules in minutes.
+Upload your transcript to analyze academic progress, generate schedules based on major requirements, and visualize your courses in an interactive calendar interface!

 ## 🎯 Features